MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 ---
 # Update policy overview

-When you trigger an [update policy](update-policy.md) with a query that adds data to a source table, data also appends to a target table.
+When you trigger an [update policy](update-policy.md) with a command that adds data to a source table, data also appends to a target table.
 The target table can have a different schema, retention policy, and other policies from the source table.
 For example, a high-rate trace source table can contain data formatted as a free-text column.
 The target table can include specific trace lines, with a well-structured schema generated from a transformation of the source table's free-text data using the [parse operator](../query/parseoperator.md).

 :::image type="content" source="images/updatepolicy/update-policy-overview.png" alt-text="Overview of the update policy in Azure Data Explorer.":::